unexpectedjs/unexpected/documentation/api/promise-any.md

      [
        0,
-       '1', // expected '1' to be a number after a short delay 2
+       '1', // should be a number after a short delay 2
      ]
   2: expected { a: '0', b: 1 }